Stellenbosch-Econometrics/Geospatial-Inequality/README.md

 - The `presentation/` folder contains a Beamer presentation of the results, delivered at the BBL seminar in the Stellenbosch Economics Department on April 18, 2023.
 The seminar was recorded.

+### Further Notes

+- Every script should be evaluated on a fresh R session, in particular settings that optimize some of the libraries used such as `set_collapse(nthreads = 4, na.rm = FALSE, sort = FALSE)` are not to be used on all scripts.